nuzhat-masud/top_test_bowlers_analysis/README.md

 **Attributes:**
  - Player - name of the players
  - Span - starting and ending year of the players' career
- - Mat - matches played by the player
+ - Mat - matches played
- - Inns - innings played by the player
+ - Inns - innings played
- - Balls - balls bowled by the player
+ - Balls - balls bowled
- - Runs - Runs made by the player
+ - Runs - Runs conceded
- - Wkts - Wickets taken by the player
+ - Wkts - Wickets taken
  - BBI - Best Bowling in Innings
  - BBM - Best Bowling in Match
- - Ave - Average of the player's wickets
+ - Ave - Bowling Average
- - Econ - Average number of runs conceded per over by the player
+ - Econ - Economy Rate = Average number of runs conceded per over
- - SR - Strike rate of the player
+ - SR - Bowling Strike rate
- - 5 - number of times the player took 5 wickets in a match
+ - 5 - number of times the player took 5 wickets in an inning
- - 10 - number of times the player took 10 wickets in a match
+ - 10 - number of times the player took 10 wickets in an inning

 **Analysis description**
 <br>The process of data analysis: